mashal02/CAO_project/README.md

 ####  door open alert
 + This is the main code file that contains all the modules combined.
 FIrstly I just included the code that would check if my reed switch is functioning properly or not.
 I used onboard LED to check that i.e. it turns on or off when the switch opens or closes.
 Then in the same file, I integrated code for WiFi connection and sending email.
+For email I have created an SMTP session and included ESp Mail client library.
+It requires you to define the email sender, app password, receiver's email, and subject.
+As for the content of the email, I sent html designed message to the receiver.

+#### Reed Switch
+The switch that I used is a magnetic reed switch.
+This switch comes in two types, normally opened and normally closed ones.
+The one I used is a normally closed one i.e. when the magnetics are close togother (or the door is closed) then the circuit is closed and opening the door opens the circuit and as a result signal is sent to the esp32.

 ```diff
 - Note: